15Max/AEMutSigExtraction/README.md

 Non-negative matrix factorization (NMF) is a tool for unsupervised learning that factorizes a non-negative data matrix into a product of two non-negative matrices of lower dimension.

 Suppose we have a non-negative matrix $V$ of size $M \times N$, where $ M$ is the number of features and $N$ is the number of samples.
-NMF decoposes $V$ into two non-negative matrices:
+NMF decomposes $V$ into two non-negative matrices:
 - the basis matrix $ H\in \mathbb{R}^{M \times K}_+$
 - the weight matrix  $ W\in \mathbb{R}^{K \times N}_+$